2001: The story begins

 Over 100 sites

-With system installations at over 100 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
-Our Equine MRI paved the way for veterinary specific imaging solutions for your practice and today, Hallmarq’s small animal MRI solution, adds to that initial success.
+With system installations at 116 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
+Our Standing Equine MRI paved the way for veterinary specific imaging solutions for your practice and today, Hallmarq’s small animal MRI solution adds to that initial success.

 Over 20 countries

-Since the installation of the world’s first standing equine MRI system almost two decades ago in the UK, to the latest small animal MRI system in the US, Hallmarq continues to see global growth with customers located in 23 countries.
-Why not get in touch to see your practice join those imaging experts already on our map?
+Since the installation of the world’s first standing equine MRI system almost two decades ago in the UK, to the latest small animal MRI system in the US, Hallmarq continues to see global growth with customers located in 24 countries.
+Get in touch today to see how you and your practice can join those imaging experts already on the map.

 Since day one, Hallmarq’s aim has always been to improve animal welfare and this key concept is still at the heart of all we do.
 A shared pride in our work, never losing our curiosity, and cultivating partnerships around the world are just some of the core values which we believe help drive our decision making.
 These shared values form the basis of our company culture and help define how we conduct ourselves and our relationships with our stakeholders.